In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 The CSV file generated by running this script is uploaded in Intune (or MSfB) to register the Device to Autopilot services.

-If you check the CSV contents, the thing that will catch your attention is the extremely large HEX value.
-To see the contents of this HEX value, you would need to decode it.
+The extremely large HEX value will catch your attention if you check the CSV contents.
+To see its contents, you would need to decode it.
 This can be done using the oa3tool.exe, part of the Windows ADK.

 How to Decode Autopilot CSV?

 As I mentioned above, you can decode the Autopilot CSV file using oa3tool.exe.
-The decrypted hardware hash looks similar to the below XML representation.
+The decrypted hardware hash looks similar to the XML representation below.

 <?xml version="1.0"?>